albertoclarit/phonecatalog/README.md

 ## Software Libraries and Tools
 ### NextJS
 [NextJS](https://nextjs.org/) is a React Framework that helps developer became more  productive.
+It is a complete suite of developer tools where you can develop frontend and backend running within a single NodeJS enviroment.

+I usually separate my FE and BE but for this poc, I integrate GraphQL services from inside NextJs App.
+You can even integrate ExpressJS and etc.
 ### TypeORM
 An Object-Relational Mapping for NodeJS
 ## Standards